a-b-street/abstreet/docs/lanes.md

 	- as a compromise, dont interpet OSM points on a one-way road as the center, but as the edge? this is proving hard to do.

 Thinking about a new design:
 - Much more general "Land" primitive that's just a nice polygon boundary for drawing/selection and one (or more, for sidewalks?) center lines for how to cross the space, with a notion of turns.
 It's what road is now, but way simpler data.
-Maybe the GeomRoad / DrawRoad split is a little confusing after all, since the layering just isn't perfect.
+- Maybe the GeomRoad / DrawRoad split is a little confusing after all, since the layering just isn't perfect. figure out the polygon and centerline up-front, then ditch the other intermediate gunk.
+- also ideally make one polygon for the road, not a bunch of individual pieces? but then we'd have to go triangulate later for opengl anyway